bmlt-enabled/bread/readme.txt

 - The meeting list is setup one time and does not need to be edited when meetings change
 - The meeting list can be backed up or exported then imported into another site
 - Has its very own current meeting list link which can be shared across the web
-- Can use custom queries to a BMLT root server semantic interface
+- Can use custom queries to a BMLT root server semantic interface.
+This can be used by adding everything after ‘?switcher=GetSearchResults’ into the custom query box, for example ‘&services[]=1&services[]=3&services[]=5’ would result in querying service bodies 1, 3 and 5.
+A good place to build a custom query is by using the semantic interface of your bmlt server.

 = How do I contribute?
 - Read here for more information: https://github.com/radius314/bread/blob/unstable/contribute.md

 == Changelog ==

+= 1.2.1 =

+* Fixed a bug where it was rounding off the decimal duration to the nearest tenth instead of hundreth.
+* Fixed a regression in continuing headers.
+* Made sidebar colors different to visually differentiate between the BMLT meeting list generator (EOL).

 = 1.2.0 =